 Male Pattern Baldness (Androgenetic Alopecia)

-There are some highly effective solutions for disguising male pattern baldness, one such solution is Mane spray which is effective in hiding patches of thinning hair including the parting or crown section.
-Mane spray is a powder based spray which contains micro minerals that bond onto the individual strands of hair thus making the hair appear thicker and fuller.
+There are some highly effective solutions for disguising male pattern baldness, one such solution is Hair Thickening Spray, which is effective in hiding patches of thinning hair including the parting or crown section.
+Hair Thickening Spray is a powder-based spray which contains micro minerals that bond onto the individual strands of hair thus making the hair appear thicker and fuller.
 The spray comes in various colours to match the natural hair colour and is very easy to apply.

 A common alternative solution is to wear a hair piece.
 The quality of top pieces has improved greatly over the years; they can be made from either human or synthetic hair and can be tailor made to fit any sized head.
 Hair pieces give a very natural finish, giving height and width that may be missing with hair loss.